jsbuzz/redux-transitions/README.md

 # redux-transitions

 A simple Action listener library for redux and react.

+The motivation behind the library is to keep your global state clean and simple.
+Temporary states can be produced as part of the transition between two valid application states, but representing these temporary states can be messy inside your store.

+The most typical example is pending and error states that occur when you are accessing data from an API or other unstable source.
+I would argue that in 99% of the cases temporary errors and pending states should not be represented in the redux store as they are not real application state.
+We can infer these temporary states from the action dispatched on the store without polluting the store itself.

 ## Getting started

 First you need to add the middleware to your redux store.
-Unfortunately Redux doesn't allow native access to the store itself for middlewares so to get around this we need to create an instance of the action listener and manually attach the store.
+Unfortunately Redux doesn't allow native access to the store itself for middleware so to get around this we need to create an instance of the action listener and manually attach the store.

 This is done to make the solution compatible with multiple stores in the same application.
 This way we can scope the action listeners on the store itself.